 Shimba Hills is a favorite among bird watchers at any time of year.
 Residents include many of the unusual forest birds, and they can be seen at any time.
 From November to April, the migratory birds arrive and add to the already interesting array of species.
 Regarding the weather, be aware that November and April are peak months for rainfall, and heavy rain can certainly curtail your birding activities.

 A visit to Shimba Hills is usually best in the drier months from June to September and December to March.
-Although the reserve can be visited year-round, visits during the rains are more challenging.
+Although the reserve visited year-round, visits during the rains are more challenging.
 The vegetation is thicker in the wet months, which makes animal spotting difficult, and the abundance of water means wildlife tends to be more dispersed.

 Although cooled by strong breezes, misty mornings and clouds, Shimba Hills has a hot and humid coastal climate.
 Temperatures are around 29°C/84°F in the afternoon.
 It cools down a bit at nighttime, but it’s still warm at around 20°C/68°F. Rainfall is common year-round, but peaks during the ‘short rains’ (October to November) and the ‘long rains’ (April to May).